LiamProsser77/HPP/README.md

 * **No Login Required:** Simply visit the portal and start coding immediately.
 * **Privacy Focused:** Your data and code remain your own; we do not track or store personal information.
-* **Direct Access:** Visit the official Lanscript portal to use the integrated editor: https://liamprosser77.github.io/Lanscript-Programming-Language/
+* **Direct Access:** Visit the official Lanscript portal to use the integrated editor:  <a href="https://liamprosser77.github.io/Lanscript-Programming-Language/playground.html">Lanscript Playground</a></li>
 ---
 ### Variables
 ```